 Condition 14, Schedule 3 of Development Consent (SSD-6764) requires that the Blast Management Plan "evaluates and reports on blast vibration and overpressure at the Shale Oil Mine Adit...".
-Monitoring of the Shale Oil Mine Adit site in relation to blasting (i.e. impacts from ground vibration) is outlined in the Blast Management Plan.
+Monitoring of the Shale Oil Mine Adit site in relation to blasting (i.e. impacts from ground vibration) is outlined in the WCPL Blast Management Plan.

-The results of the monitoring will be reported by WCPL in the Annual Review.
+The blast monitoring results for the Shale Oil Mine Adit will be reported by WCPL in the Annual Review.